tgk/tgk.github.com/_posts/2012-11-18-visualising-gcse-statistics-using-datomic-and-quil.markdown

 @(d/transact connection data-tx)
 {% endhighlight %}

-We can not query Datomic.
+We cannot query Datomic.
 For example, we can get all individual subjects out

 {% highlight clj %}
 (q '[:find ?subject